What I mean is this:

 p.s. some days near-term extinction is easier to think about than others.
 Some days it's scary.
 Other days, surreal.
 I guess it's a pretty big deal ... but you know?
 Death comes to us all.
 Extinction is part of the planetary landscape, & always has been, I guess.
 We can deal with this.
 Heck ... we don't have any choice!

 p.p.s. it could be that I can be calm(ish) about this because I've spent time by the beds of a few people who were dying.
 Been present at a few deaths.
-It's actually a kind of quiet and calm and peaceful thing.
+It's actually a kind of quiet and calm and peaceful thing (or can be; I guess it isn't always!).
 Also, I've been watching this trajectory with eyes open for a long time now.
 All I know is, there's not much point in freaking out about it.
 We all gotta go through that door one day...

 p.p.p.s.
 Guy McPherson (Nature Bats Last dude) says "we are all in hospice now."
 I think this is a very useful thought/insight.
 We are all in hospice.
 The disease is terminal.
 We need to behave accordingly.
 Lots of patience, kindness, compassion - toward others, toward ourselves.
 What is really important now, people??

 ‘Quote of the day’ with this post: "I propose assaulting ourselves and others with compassion.
 I recommend heavy doses of creativity and courage.
 I advise doing something well beyond the cultural current of the main stream.
 At this point, what have you got to lose?
 Indeed, what have we got to lose?” – Guy McPherson in "Going Dark"

 This quote is great too: “Do not be daunted by the enormity of the world’s grief.
 Do justly, now.
 Love mercy, now.
 Walk humbly, now.
 You are not obligated to complete the work, but neither are you free to abandon it.” – from the Talmud

 “Telling the truth is like making oxygen.” – Joanna Macy (in Toronto, June 19, 2009)